lizmat/articles/on-raku2.md

 continue on a weekly schedule afterwards.

-I intend to write up an impartial as possible review of the discussions about "raku" of the past 10 days or so.
+I intend to write up an impartial as possible review of the discussions about "Raku" of the past 10 days or so.

 Because it is the **Perl 6** Weekly, that will most likely be the last time I mention "Raku" in the Perl 6 Weekly.